When you set up your system to boot from a software FCoE LUN, you install the ESXi image to the target LUN. You can then boot your host from that LUN.

 The ESXi installer verifies that FCoE boot is enabled in the BIOS and, if needed, creates a standard virtual switch for the FCoE capable network adapter.
 The name of the vSwitch is VMware_FCoE_vSwitch.
 The installer then uses preconfigured FCoE boot parameters to discover and display all available FCoE LUNs.

-- On the Select a Disk screen, select the software FCoE LUN that you specified in the boot parameter setting.
+- On the Select a Disk page, select the software FCoE LUN that you specified in the boot parameter setting.

 If the boot LUN does not appear in this menu, make sure that you correctly configured boot parameters in the option ROM of the network adapter.